vignesh-gupta/digibee-marketplace/CONTRIBUTION.md

 ```

 If you are getting WSL error when you launch your desktop docker application, go here and follow these steps for windows: <https://learn.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package>.

+### Own s3 bucket

+You will need to create your own s3 bucket to store the images.
+You can create a free account on [AWS](https://aws.amazon.com/) and create a bucket there.

 ## Installation